carteakey/tabpfn-eval/README.md

 https://github.com/automl/TabPFN/issues/26

 I think, this might be a confusion that: i) we use 8 GPU training and the batch_size parameter is per GPU, ii) our aggregate_k_gradients aggregates seperate batches in our repo logic, which are the same batch in the optimizer logic, which we write about, though.

+No of datasets: 247
+Mean ROC: 0.837
+Mean Cross Entropy: 0.451
+Mean Accuracy: 0.792
+Mean Prediction Time: 0.39s

+To identify hyperparameters that can be changed for better performance, it's important to have a clear understanding of the problem you are trying to solve and the specific model you are using.
+However, here are some hyperparameters in your code that you can consider modifying:

+1. `config["epochs"]`: This hyperparameter determines the number of training epochs.
+Increasing the number of epochs may improve model performance, but be cautious of overfitting.

+2. `config["max_num_classes"]`: This hyperparameter defines the maximum number of classes.
+Adjusting this value based on your dataset can improve model accuracy.

+3. `config["sampling"]`: This hyperparameter determines the sampling strategy.
+Experimenting with different sampling techniques, such as "mixed" or "uniform", may lead to better results.

+4. `config["categorical_feature_p"]`: This hyperparameter controls the probability of categorical features.
+Adjusting this value based on the nature of your data can improve model performance.

+5. `config["emsize"]`: This hyperparameter sets the embedding size.
+Increasing the embedding size may capture more complex patterns in the data, but it may also increase model complexity.

+6. `config["bptt"]`: This hyperparameter defines the number of time steps for backpropagation through time.
+Adjusting this value can affect the model's ability to capture long-term dependencies.

+7. `config["batch_size"]`: This hyperparameter determines the number of samples processed in each training iteration.
+Increasing the batch size can speed up training, but it may also require more memory.

+8. `config["epochs"]`: This hyperparameter sets the total number of training epochs.
+Adjusting this value can affect the convergence of the model.

+Please note that the impact of these hyperparameters may vary depending on your specific problem and dataset.
+It's recommended to experiment with different values and evaluate the model's performance to find the optimal configuration.